-The Board of Directors will follow a process that embodies the principles of procedural due diligence in the selection of investment managers.
-The Board of Directors may retain a "prudent expert" (a bank, insurance company, or investment advisor as defined by the Registered Investment Advisors Act of 1940) to facilitate this process.
-In addition, when selecting investment managers, the Board of Directors will:
+The Investment Committee will follow a process that embodies the principles of procedural due diligence in the selection of investment managers.
+The Investment Committee may retain a "prudent expert" (a bank, insurance company, or investment advisor as defined by the Registered Investment Advisors Act of 1940) to facilitate this process.
+In addition, when selecting investment managers, the Investment Committee will: